evelyntys/tgc18-framework/readme.md

 cross-site scripting: people try to hack into your website by typing in html to your form always escape with double braces if we want to do html escaping {{}}

+have to run nodemon --ignore sessions because nodemon will restart server every time it detects a change => meaning that if any files appear in sessions (e.g. new user detected resulting in a new sesssion), it will cause nodemon to restart server
+.gitignore since nothing to do with github and may contain sensitive information

+flash messages only work if you do a redirect
+'
+use new migration file to rename column, add colum etc instead of doing down

+if browser never get success message from browser, it will keep retrying when it is successful, all the requests passses through and results in many users created

+middleware = chain of responsibility everytime we have an app.use => middleware pass on to next middleware and so on => if no more middleware, will pass to route

+sessions only works for dynamic web app e.g. browsers, NOT FOR REACT APP API - jwt to login/logout